What You Need to Know About Spray Foam Insulation

 When it comes to your home’s insulation, it’s hard to beat the insulation quality that spray foam can supply.
 Spray foam insulation outperforms all other insulation materials when it comes to R-value, resistance to mold and moisture damage, durability, air sealing, and versatility.

 Spray foam insulation uses a chemical compound that expands as it is applied and at the same time air seals and insulates the application area, a two for one deal!
-When your home is well-sealed it increases comfort, reduces noise from outside, lessens pollen, dust and insects entering your home, and provides better humidity control.
+When your home is well-sealed it increases comfort, reduces noise from outside, lessens pollen, dust, and insects entering your home, and provides better humidity control.

 Spray foam can be used for a variety of purposes like attics, crawl spaces and walls.
 At Home Solutions of Iowa, we specialize in spray foam installation that makes your home more efficient and comfortable.
-Below are key advantages and disadvantages of spray foam insulation.
+Below are the key advantages and disadvantages of spray foam insulation.

 Spray Foam Pros

 - Excellent gap and crack filling capabilities

 - Stops air leaks in addition to providing insulation value

 - Higher R-Value per inch

 - Lessens pollen, dust, and insects entering your home